apple-fritter/celebration/README.md

 #### Separator Explained

 ##### `datestring`
-This variable stores the formatted current date and day of the week, using the format %Y%m%d, %A. For example, it might be "20230615, Thursday".
+This variable stores the formatted current date and day of the week, using the format `%Y%m%d, %A`.
+For example, it might be "20230615, Thursday".

 ##### `timestring`
-This variable stores the formatted current time, using the format %H%M%S. For example, it might be "132900" for 1:29 PM.
+This variable stores the formatted current time, using the format `%H%M%S`.
+For example, it might be "132900" for 1:29 PM.

 ##### `daylength`
-This variable calculates the length of the datestring using ${#datestring}.
+This variable calculates the length of the datestring using `${#datestring}`.
 It represents the number of characters in the combined date and day of the week.

 ##### `dashlength`
 This variable calculates the length of dashes to fill the remaining space on the line.
-It is determined by subtracting the daylength and the length of timestring from the fixed width of 80 characters.
-This ensures that the divider line will always have a length of 80 characters, which can often be the default value width of a terminal window.
+It is determined by subtracting the `daylength` and the length of `timestring` from the fixed width of `80` characters.
+> This ensures that the divider line will always have a length of 80 characters, which can often be the default value width of a terminal window.
 This value can be changed to better reflect the user's indended design considerations.

 ##### `dashes`
 This variable uses printf to generate a string of dashes (-) with a length equal to dashlength.
 The `%-${dashlength}s` format specifier is used to left-align the dashes within the specified length.